Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 Types of configurations:

-- 0-valent: ll possible sequences of message deliveries lead to the all-zero outcome
+- 0-valent: all possible sequences of message deliveries lead to the all-zero outcome
 - 1-valent: all possible sequences of message deliveries lead to the all-one outcome
 - bivalent: neither 0-valent nor 1-valent configuration.